TrellixVulnTeam/favor_GI5G/README.md

 Just getting things set up right now.

 Todo:
- - Define to_string locally for ANDROID compilations or bring back Favor specific conversions methods, since Android's C++11 does not support these.
-It's important to note that until this is done
- __android compiliation is temporarily broken__.
  - Basic unit tests
  - Integrate rapidjson, use it to parse account details.
 We can probably just use it for our int->string conversions as well
  - Start on threadsafety as described below